High Leptin levels lead to weight loss resistance, a ravenous appetite, and constant weight gain (yes it can make weight loss almost impossible).

 That’s the good part, and that’s the way it’s SUPPOSED to work.

-Now in most individuals this process is completely opposite, and the pathology works similar to insulin resistance.
+Now in most individuals, this process is completely opposite, and the pathology works similarly to insulin resistance.

 So you gain more and more weight (in the form of fat cells) no matter what you do.